 The site supervisor and the intern/co-op complete the "Objectives-Learning Agreement Form" at the beginning of the internship/co-op.

 The site supervisor is responsible for monitoring the student's progress on the job and providing regular feedback to the student.

 The site supervisor completes a "Student Evaluation Form" at the conclusion of the internship/co-op, evaluating the student's performance while working for the employer.

-To participate in the ETSU College of Business and Technology (CBAT) Internship Program:
+To participate in the ETSU College of Business and Technology (CBAT) Internship/Co-op Program:

 1. Contact Melinda LaPrade via email@example.com or at 423-439-5656 or office staff at 423-439-5300.

-2. Complete Internship/Co-op Opportunity Form and submit online, describing position responsibilities, employee requirements (major(s), skills) and wages.
-We offer paid and unpaid opportunities to our students, but prefer that our students receive compensation.
-To review US Department of Labor "Fair Labor Standards Act Fact Sheet" regarding unpaid internships at for-profit entities, please click here.
+2. Complete Internship/Co-op Opportunity Form and submit online, describing position responsibilities, employee requirements (major(s), skills and wages.
+Effective fall 2014,we only list paid opportunities for our students, unless the employer is a not-for-profit entity.
+T o review US Department of Labor "Fair Labor Standards Act Fact Sheet" regarding unpaid internships at for-profit entities, please click here.